 - Assistance with completing forms and applying for concessions such as TV licenses and Disability Badges.

 How can someone be helped by the Supporting People Project?

-Individuals can be referred to Sight Cymru by a family member, a carer, a health visitor, social worker, an ophthalmic surgeon or low vision specialist.
-Alternatively individuals can come directly to us.
-We will then arrange a visit from one of our team who will do an assessment of what help is needed.
+Individuals can be referred to Sight Cymru via Supporting People, by a family member, a carer, a health visitor, social worker, an ophthalmic surgeon or low vision specialist.
+Once we receive the referral we will then arrange a visit from one of our team who will do an assessment of what help is needed.
 If we are able to help we will agree a support plan that will make clear the assistance that we can give.

 A support worker will call for around an hour or two a week for several weeks (maximum of two years) to provide that support.